-So, you're armed with your undergraduate degree in animal science and a burning desire to be a rancher.
-Visions of Alan Ladd in "Shane" dance in your head.
+So you're armed with your undergraduate degree in animal science and a burning desire to be a rancher.
 Now what?
 Well, perhaps you should consider traveling back in time to get that degree in computer science instead.
 Remember how we talked about ranching being a family thing?
 Well, if you weren't born into one of those families, they're not likely to give you a job, stranger.

-The truth is that job prospects for ranchers are dismal.
-Seriously, they suck-suck-suckity-suck.
-Many small- and medium-sized ranchers have been driven out of business by commercial ranching, so where are newbie ranchers supposed to get the experience they need to go along with their degrees?
-Furthermore, as a recent college graduate, you're unlikely to have the capital needed to start a ranching enterprise of your own.
+The truth is job prospects for ranchers are absolutely dismal.
+Many small- and medium-sized ranchers have been driven out of business by commercial ranching, so only the big guys stay in business, and they already have plenty of ranch hands, uh...on hand.

-If you come from a ranching family, you might have a job to go back to once you finish college, but that isn't guaranteed.
-Many a young person born to the life finds herself nowadays with a degree in animal science and a career as a sad-sack car salesperson.
-At least on the car lot you can slip on your Stetson after hours, climb into that F-150, and pretend you're going to check on your herd.
+Even if you do come from a ranching family, you might think you have a job to go back to once you finish college, but that isn't guaranteed.
+Many a young person born to the life finds themselves nowadays with a degree in animal science and a career as a waiter or waitress.
+At least you'll still be involved in the meat-eating process—you'll just be working with the end product rather than the beginning.